modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 ### void storeGibbsRun(Index i, Index iteration, Index iterationMax)

-During the Gibbs part of the algorithm, after the burnin, the completed latent variables must be stored at each iteration.
+During the Gibbs part of the algorithm, after the burn-ing, the completed latent variables must be stored at each iteration.
 The distribution of each latent variable in `DerivedModel` is then used to impute the data.
 The most common means of estimating are by mode or median value.
 This behaviour must be implemented in `DerivedModel`.

 When `storeGibbsRun` is called with `iteration < iterationMax`, the current latent variable values must be stored.

-When `storeGibbsRun` is called with `iteration == iterationMax`, the current atent variable values must be stored.
+When `storeGibbsRun` is called with `iteration == iterationMax`, the current latent variable values must be stored.
 The final parameters must be estimated using the mode / median, and must overwrite the latent values sampled using  `sampleUnobservedAndLatent`.

 ### void initData(Index ind)